telerik/document-processing-docs/libraries/radwordsprocessing/model/floatingimage.md

     * __WrappingType__: The wrapping type.
 The default value is *Square*.
     * __TextWrap__: The text wrap.
 The default value is *BothSides*.

-* __LayoutInCell__: Indicates if the layout of the image should be calculated relative to the cell that is holding the shape. *Not supported when exporting to PDF.
-The image is always drawn inside the cell*.
+* __LayoutInCell__: Indicates if the layout of the image should be calculated relative to the cell that is holding the shape.

 * __IsBehindDocument__: Indicates if the shape should be displayed behind the document content.